SumoLogic/sumologic-documentation/docs/integrations/databases/oracle.md

 There are additional values set by the Telegraf configuration.
 We recommend not to modify these values as they might cause the Sumo Logic app to not function correctly.

-* `data_format: “prometheus”` - In the output `[[outputs.sumologic]]` plugins section.
+* `data_format: “prometheus”`.
+In the output `[[outputs.sumologic]]` plugins section.
 Metrics are sent in the Prometheus format to Sumo Logic.
-* **component** - “database” - In the input `[[inputs.exec]]` plugins section.
+* `component: “database”`.
+In the input `[[inputs.exec]]` plugins section.
 This value is used by Sumo Logic apps to identify application components.
-* **db_system** - “oracle” - In the input plugins sections.
+* `db_system - “oracle”`.
+In the input plugins sections.
 This value identifies the database system.

 See [this doc](https://github.com/influxdata/telegraf/blob/master/etc/telegraf.conf) for all other parameters that can be configured in the Telegraf agent globally.

-After you have finalized your telegraf.conf file, you can start or reload the telegraf service using instructions from this[ doc](https://docs.influxdata.com/telegraf/v1.17/introduction/getting-started/#start-telegraf-service).
+After you have finalized your telegraf.conf file, you can start or reload the telegraf service using instructions from [this doc](https://docs.influxdata.com/telegraf/v1.17/introduction/getting-started/#start-telegraf-service).

 At this point, Telegraf should start collecting the Oracle metrics and forward them to the Sumo Logic HTTP Source.